-We need to figure out the ‘block size’ to know where each subnet will start and end.
+We need to determine the ‘block size’ to know where each subnet will start and end.
 To do this, write the subnet mask in binary and count the number of bits in the network portion of the address from left to right.
 We’re using a /26 here:

 You can also calculate the block size by subtracting the value in the subnet mask’s subnetting octet from 256.
 We’re using a subnet mask of 255.255.255.192.
 256 minus 192 = 64.

 Be careful to increment the digits on the correct octet.
-We’re using a /26 which means we’re subnetting on the 4th octet (each octet is 8 bits long).
-If instead we were using any subnet mask between /17 and /24 for example, we would be subnetting on the 3rd octet and the block size would increment there.
+We’re using a /26, so we’re subnetting on the 4th octet (each octet is 8 bits long).
+If, instead, we were using any subnet mask between /17 and /24, for example, we would be subnetting on the 3rd octet, and the block size would increment there.